 - The first thing that comes under the law is that if there is a place with a seat belt, everyone who travels by car or truck sitting in that place must use the belt.

-- Children who are shorter than 135 centimeters must use the infant carrier, car seat, booster seat, booster cushion or other special safety equipment for children.
+- Children who are shorter than 135 centimeters must use the baby car seat, rear-facing car seat, booster seat, booster cushion or other special safety equipment for children.

 - Children who are shorter than 135 centimeters (or younger than three years) may not travel in a vehicle without special protection.